 When the Colorado weed rush happened a few years ago, I remember friends of mine heading out there from Los Angeles, speculating at how much harder the weed would hit at higher elevations.
 As much as I am grateful for science, I am not really much of a Bill Nye myself so I sort of just accepted what they said.
 I mean alcohol is more potent at higher altitudes (more on that later), so why not weed?
 But when a friend recently brought the subject up once again, I started to ponder whether there’s actually any truth to it.
 So, are higher altitudes the answer to how to get higher when smoking weed?

 Instead of tiptoeing around the answer, we’ll just come right out with it: a higher altitude isn’t going to add more potency to your favorite strain.
-The Colorado Mountain Gods aren’t waving their cannabis wands to magically increase the THC count the higher you go.
+The Colorado Mountain Gods aren’t waving their cannabis wands to magically increase the THC count the higher you climb.
 Your body is still processing the THC just the same.
 A bong or weed pipe filled with ground herb is the same regardless of whether on the beach of the Dead Sea or at the summit of Mt.
 Kilimanjaro.
 In fact, remember in the last paragraph when I reminded you that alcohol has a stronger effect at higher elevations?
 It turns out that’s not really true.
 Now that we’ve nipped that in the bud, we can get to the caveat: weed’s efficacy may be the same but the individual experience can be pretty different for each consumer.
 This relates to the effects elevation has on your body, regardless of the presence of weed.
 In short, high altitude isn’t the answer to how to boost your high, but that doesn’t mean other effects won’t take place.

 Research on how weed affects bronchial tubes indicates that smoking the right dosage of marijuana can actually reduce swelling of the bronchial tubes.
 On the other hand, combustion from smoking pretty much anything can irritate the bronchial tubes.
 In this way, it’s feasible that a combination of smoking weed and decreased pressure could result in difficulty breathing and even an increased sense of disorientation in some cases.
-But it doesn’t sound very euphoric - it sounds like weed smoking and altitude sickness may go hand in hand for some.
+That doesn’t sound very euphoric - it sounds like weed smoking and altitude sickness may go hand in hand for some.

-Legitimate research into weed effects at high altitudes is lacking as you can probably guess.
-While an experiment devoted specifically to this question will probably never get the federal greenlight in our lifetime, we can safely deduce that you won’t feel any enhancement to your smoking experience by going from sea level up into the mountains.
-If you do, it won’t be because of the weed and it probably won’t be particularly pleasant.
+Legitimate research into high altitude weed smoking is lacking as you can probably guess.
+While an experiment devoted specifically to this question will probably never get the federal green light in our lifetime, we can safely deduce that you won’t feel any enhancement to your smoking experience by going from sea level up into the mountains.
+If you do, it won’t be because of the weed and it may not be particularly pleasant.
 But never fear, we’re going to leave you on a positive note!
 If you’re really wondering how to make your high more intense, read this other blog piece of ours on the six foods linked to increased THC effects.